carderne/postmodern-python/README.md

 - The rest of this README!

 ## 🤔 How to use this template
+This template can be used in two ways:

+### As a GitHub Template
 1. Hit the green `Use this template` button up on the right next to the stars
 2. Give your new repository a name and then clone it to your dev environment.
 3. Rename it: